broadwayinc/skapi-documentation/database/update-record.md

 });
 ```

-When the record is created with `readonly` set to `true`, the user will not be able to update the record anymore.
+When the record is created with `readonly` set to `true`, the user will not be able edit or delete the record anymore.

 ```js
 skapi.postRecord({ myData: "Can this be updated?" }, { record_id: read_only_record_id }).catch(err=>{